-For more information on a wide range of memorial opportunities, please call Randy Spiegel, Executive Director of Beth Tzedec, at 416-781-3514 x211.

-A Short Bibliography

-The Mourner's Dance by Katherine Ashenburg

-Mourning and Mitzvah by Anne Brenner

-Against the Dying of the Light: A Father's Journey Through Loss by Leonard Fein.

-A Treasury of Comfort by Sidney Greenberg

-A Time To Live, A Time To Die by Isaac Klein

-When Bad Things Happen to Good People by Harold Kushner

-The Jewish Way in Death and Mourning by Maurice Lamm

-A Guide to Life by Tzvi Rabinowicz

-Jewish Insights on Death and Mourning by Jack Riemer

-Jewish Reflections on Death by Jack Riemer

-So That Your Values Live On by Jack Riemer and Nathaniel Stampfer

-What Happens After I Die? by Rafael Sonsino

-Kaddish by Leon Wieseltier

-A Time to Mourn, A Time to Comfort by Ron Wolfson
+The Light of the World by Elizabeth Alexander The Mourner's Dance by Katherine Ashenburg Mourning and Mitzvah by Anne Brenner Against the Dying of the Light: A Father's Journey Through Loss by Leonard Fein.
+A Treasury of Comfort by Sidney Greenberg Living When a Loved One has Died by Earl Grollman A Time To Live, A Time To Die by Isaac Klein When Bad Things Happen to Good People by Harold Kushner The Jewish Way in Death and Mourning by Maurice Lamm The Long Goodbye by Meagan O'Rourke Grief in Our Seasons by Kerry Olitzky A Guide to Life by Tzvi Rabinowicz Jewish Insights on Death and Mourning by Jack Riemer Jewish Reflections on Death by Jack Riemer Option B by Sheryl Sandberg and Adam Grant So That Your Values Live On by Jack Riemer and Nathaniel Stampfer What Happens After I Die? by Rafael Sonsino Kaddish by Leon Wieseltier A Time to Mourn, A Time to Comfort by Ron Wolfson To Being Again by Naomi Levy

 Recommended Books for Parents

-Explaining Death to Children by Earl Grollman

-Talking About Death: A Dialogue between Parents & Children by Earl Grollman
+Explaining Death to Children by Earl Grollman Talking About Death: A Dialogue between Parents & Children by Earl Grollman The Bereaved Parent by Harriet Sarnoff Schiff Walking Through the Valley of the Shadow: When a Jewish Child Dies by Morton A. Schrag

-Recommended Books for Young Adults

-Sadako and the Thousand Paper Cranes by E. Coerri

-Home From Far by J. Little

-Missing May by C. Rylant